tempus-app/tempus/docs/backend/Auth.md

 const hash = await bcrypt.hash(password, saltOrRounds);
 ```

-For better security, a unique salt should be used per user to ensure a unique hash for same passwords amongst different users.
+For better security, a unique salt should be used per user to ensure a unique hash for the same passwords amongst different users.

 ### Additional Resources